matloff/fasteR/README.md

 ## <a name="less10"> </a> Lesson 11:  Writing Your Own Functions

+We've seen a number of R's built-in functions so far, but here comes the best part -- you can write your *own* functions.

 Recall a line we had in Lesson 2:

 ``` r